lolcommits/lolcommits/README.md

 # lolcommits (git + webcam = lol)

-Takes a snapshot with your Mac's built-in iSight/FaceTime webcam (or any working webcam on Linux or Windows) every time you git commit code, and archives a lolcat style image with it.
+lolcommits takes a snapshot with your webcam every time you git commit code, and archives a lolcat style image with it.
+Git blame has never been so much fun.

 By default, the lolimages are stored by a Github style short SHA in a `~/.lolcommits` directory created for you.